 "In a 13-page opinion, dated September 20, 2011, the U.S. Justice Department (DOJ) concluded that the federal Wire Act's anti-gambling provisions do not bar states from selling lottery tickets over the Internet because the Act's prohibitions apply only to Internet transmissions that relate to 'sporting events or contests.'”

 This opinion opened the doors to let states consider whether they should offer online sales for their lottery tickets.

-Currently, there are six states in America which offer legal online lottery sales.
+Currently, there are six states in America that offer legal online lottery sales.
 Despite the opinion of DOJ, states are still reluctant to offer online tickets.
 Only Georgia, Kentucky, Illinois, Michigan, New Hampshire, and Pennsylvania offer online lottery ticket sales.
 Minnesota was the first state to introduce online lottery ticket sales in 2014 but they pulled all of their games and stopped selling tickets online.

 In case you are not able to make a visit to the lottery retailer and decide to make an online ticket purchase, make sure you do your due diligence before buying tickets.
 Do not fall for hype or promises made by lottery apps or websites.
 Purchase tickets online for the aforementioned 6 states only and from authorized websites only.
-Purchasing tickets from the official website is the safest option when it comes to online lottery ticket purchase.
-Keep in mind that it is still not legal for the US residents residing outside those 6 states to make online lottery ticket purchase.
+Purchasing tickets from the official website is the safest option when it comes to online lottery ticket purchases.
+Keep in mind that it is still not legal for US residents residing outside those 6 states to make online lottery ticket purchase.

 Powerball Jackpot Rises To $620 Million!
 Here’s How You Can Mark A Win

 How The Lottery Lab Tools Can Help You Frame Lottery Winning Strategies